 The program provides a strong foundation in the principles and practices of finance.
 Through the curriculum, you will develop the advanced analytical and technical financial skills and tools needed for your career in finance and for informed financial decision-making.

-The department offers tracks of study in our MSF program: Investment Management, Fixed Income, Corporate Finance, and Real Estate Finance.
-Planning your curricula around these tracks enhances your job opportunities.
+The department offers tracks of study in our MSF program: Investment Management and Corporate Finance.
+Planning your curricula around one of these tracks enhances your job opportunities.
 The department's MSF tracks are designed to help you establish a plan and communicate your plan with recruiters through your resume, cover letters, and interviews.
 For specific details on courses, tracks and program requirements, please visit Master's in Finance Curriculum.

 - 36 credit hours of graduate coursework in Finance (12 courses)